Vonr/RubiksUHC/README.md

 uhc.game.scenarios stores boolean values for each scenario controlling whether they are enabled.
 These can be changed in game.

+uhc.game.crafts stores boolean values for each custom craft controlling whether they are enabled.
+These can be changed in game.

 ### Permissions

 rubiksuhc.uhc.start - Allows the player to start the UHC Game.

 rubiksuhc.uhc.changeScenarios - Allows the player to enable and disable scenarios.

+rubiksuhc.crafts.toggleCrafts - Allows the player to enable and disable crafts.

 ### Scenarios